-BILLERICA, Massachusetts – March 29, 2021 – At this year’s 62nd Experimental Nuclear Magnetic Resonance Conference (ENC), the Guenther Laukien Prize 2021 was awarded to Professor Gareth A. Morris of University of Manchester, UK.
+BILLERICA, Massachusetts – March 26, 2021 – At this year’s Experimental Nuclear Magnetic Resonance Conference (ENC), the Guenther Laukien Prize 2021 will be awarded to Professor Gareth A. Morris of University of Manchester, UK.
 Dr. Morris has made many seminal contributions to nuclear magnetic resonance (NMR) beginning with the DANTE and INEPT sequences to the more recently introduced pure shift set of experiments.
 The Guenther Laukien Prize is awarded annually at the ENC and recognizes his cutting-edge NMR research with a high probability of enabling beneficial new applications.

 During his education, Dr. Morris was successively a Demy (open scholar), graduate student, and Fellow by Examination of Magdalen College, Oxford, graduating in Chemistry in 1976.
 He had the great good fortune to start out in research just as the introduction of computer-controlled instrumentation opened the floodgates of NMR pulse sequence development, and to learn his trade from Ray Freeman in the company of colleagues including Geoffrey Bodenhausen, Malcolm Levitt and Ad Bax.
 His DPhil, completed in1978, included work on the DANTE method for selective excitation that he had initiated in his undergraduate research project, computer-aided analysis of strongly coupled 2D J-spectra (including the program SONOFLAOCOON), and the development of what became known as HETCOR.
 Between submitting his DPhil thesis and leaving for Canada in the summer of 1978 he developed the INEPT method for heteronuclear coherence transfer.